BrenPatF/Sandbox/README.md

 - Download and install the Utils module:
 [Utils on GitHub](https://github.com/BrenPatF/oracle_plsql_utils)

-The base Utils install is required for the base Timer_Set install, while the unit test install and running the example require the corresponding Utils install sections.

-### Install 2: Create Timer_Set components
+### Install 2: Install Oracle Trapit module
 #### [Schema: lib; Folder: lib]
 - Run script from slqplus:
 ```
-SQL> @install_timer_set app
+SQL> @install_trapit app
 ```
 This creates the required components for the base install along with grants for them to the app schema (passing none instead of app will bypass the grants).
+It requires a minimum Oracle database version of 12.2.
 This install is all that is required to use the package within the lib schema and app (if passed).
-To grant privileges to any `schema`, run the grants script directly, passing `schema`:
+To grant privileges to another `schema`, run the grants script directly, passing `schema`:
 ```
 SQL> @grant_trapit_to_app schema
 ```